What is the rate?

 Can you program my terminal so that it settles automatically?

-Yes.
-There are two reasons why I recommend doing this.
+YES!
+There are two reasons why we recommend doing this.
 First, to make sure you receive funding for your card processing sales ASAP.
 Second, interchange rates usually increase for transactions that do not settle within 24 hours after being approved so settling out every day also guarantees you are paying the lowest possible processing fees.

 What happens if I need assistance and you are not available?

 Great question…Although the owner of the agency is the primary source of contact for client service, it is not the only source.
-All of the companies that I place merchant accounts with have their own customer service and technical support call centers that my clients can call if I am not available.
+All of the companies that CCPFL places merchant accounts with have their own 24/7/365 technical support call centers that my clients can call if our office is closed or we are unavailable.
+Because service is the hallmark of how CCPFL does business, we are usually able to respond to any issues or questions promptly.

 Since 2015, all new retail merchant accounts have been automatically set up so that American Express cards settle and fund at the same time through the acquiring bank instead of separately through American Express.
 Not only are the fees lower, but it also means that settlement of all sales happens in a single deposit (if you process 10 sales and 3 of them are American Express, all 10 sales will hit your bank account at the same time).
 If you are under the old program ( you receive a separate statement and separate funding directly from American Express Merchant Services), this is an easy way to improve what you have now.
 Your rates will almost certainly be lower, you will receive deposits in your account faster, and all transactions will appear in a single deposit.